 Hydrographic offices (HO) everywhere are facing significant and rapidly developing challenges.
 Some challenges impact the mission of the IHO and shape the context to be taken into account by the Organization for building its strategy to fulfil its vision.

-More and more diverse customers, with increasing demands
+Growing needs, for increasingly diversified customers

 There is an enlarged global demand for hydrographic data either through the evolution of requirements of navigation, or for the management of the marine environment.